-Mineral or organic fertilisers
+Mineral or organic fertilizers

 Coco only or mixed?

-Keeping the substrate moise
+Keeping the substrate moist

 At the start of cultivation, nothing differs from horticulture in soil.
 The grower starts in a small 0.75 cl pot and takes care to let the coconut dry out before watering again, to force the root system to develop.
-Once it has adequately developed, the plants are transplanted into two or three-litre pots to start the vegetative phase.
+Once it has adequately developed, the plants are transplanted into two or 3-liter pots to start the vegetative phase.
 From this point on, it is strongly recommended not to let the substrate dry out too much, knowing that the coconut will dry out faster than the soil.

 PH and EC levels

-When using mineral fertilisers, carefully monitor EC measures to avoid the build-up of salts that could be toxic and harmful to the plant.
-If the drain exceeds the acceptable EC measurements according to the stage of development of the plant, the substrate should be immediately rinsed with enzymes or a rinsing solution such as Florakleen or Final Flush, passing 2 to 3 times the capacity of the plant. water retention of your pot.
+When using mineral fertilizers, carefully monitor EC measures to avoid the build-up of salts that could be toxic and harmful to the plant.
+If the drain exceeds the acceptable EC measurements according to the stage of development of the plant, the substrate should be immediately rinsed with enzymes or a rinsing solution such as Florakleen or Final Flush, passing 2 to 3 times the capacity of the plant.
+Water retention of your pot.
 (See EC measurements according to the different stages of the cannabis life cycle)

 Whether during the entire culture or during a rinse, you will always need to adjust the pH of your solution.
 In coconut, it is advisable to maintain a pH between 5.5 and 6.3.
-Depending on the stage of development of your puppies, you can vary the ph in order to match their needs best.
+Depending on the stage of development of your puppies, you can vary the pH in order to match their needs best.